 -1 Investigative Task

 The multiple choice and the free response sections each make up half of the final grade.
-The free response questions are each designed to be answered in approximately 12 minutes, and the investigative task should take about 30 minutes.
+The free response questions are each designed to be answered in about 12 minutes each, and the investigative task should take approximately 30 minutes.
 A formula sheet is provided and students are expected to have a graphing calculator with statistical capabilities.

 When is the AP Statistics Exam?